wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 We'll need to integrate with other services such as:

 - [Goobi](https://www.intranda.com/en/digiverso/goobi/goobi-overview/) - for digitisation workflow
+- [Archivematica](https://archivematica.org) - for born-digital archives workflow

-These services will need to provide accessions in the BagIt bag format, gzip-compressed and uploaded to an S3 bucket.
+These services will need to provide accessions in the BagIt format, zip-compressed and uploaded to an S3 bucket.
 They should then call an ingest API and provide a callback URL that will be notified when the ingest has succeeded or failed.

 ### Storage

-Assets will be stored on S3, with archival copies stored separately from access copies.
-A full set of access copies will be stored for all assets, with a Standard-IA storage class.
-Archival assets will be stored with a Glacier storage class and replicated to Azure Blob Storage with the Archive storage class.
+All assets will be stored in S3 Infrequent Access and replicated to S3 Glacier.
+We will store a second replica in Azure Blob Storage with the Archive storage class.

-Archival AWS storage will have versioning enabled, but we will only keep the most recent version in Azure as it is intended only for worst case disaster recovery following a complete failure of AWS.
+S3 Glacier storage will have versioning enabled, but we will only keep the most recent version in S3 Infrequent Access.

-The underlying storage provider version should be stored for every file.
-The underlying storage provider version of the tagmanifest should be used as the overall version of the bag.
+The S3 Glacier version should be stored for every file.
+The S3 Glacier version of the tagmanifest should be used as the overall version of the bag.

 #### Locations

-The storage service will use three S3 buckets:
+The storage service will use two AWS S3 buckets and one Azure Blob Storage container:

+- Warm primary storage (AWS S3 IA, Dublin)
-- Archival asset storage (AWS S3 Glacier, Dublin)
+- Cold primary storage (AWS S3 Glacier, Dublin)
-- Archival asset storage replica (Azure Blob Storage Archive, Netherlands)
+- Cold disaster recovery (Azure Blob Storage Archive, Netherlands)
-- Access asset storage (AWS S3 IA, Dublin)

-Within each bucket, assets will be grouped into related spaces of content and identified by source identifier e.g.:
+Within each location, assets will be grouped into related spaces of content and identified by source identifier e.g.:

 - `/digitised/b0000000/{bag contents}`
-- `/born_digital/0000-0000-0000-0000/{bag contents}`
+- `/born-digital/0000-0000-0000-0000/{bag contents}`

 #### Assets